 • Swallowing difficulty: This is usually most common in the first few weeks after surgery.
 It improves over this time.
 If it persists, then sometime a dilatation or stretch of the repair is required.
 Doing this can make you prove to having reflux symptoms again.

 Your diet after a fundoplication will need to change.
-For more information on diet after anti-reflux or hiatus hernia surgery, please click here (can you please insert the link or PDF that is on the home page?).
-Thanks.
+For more information on diet after anti-reflux or hiatus hernia surgery, please click here.